Futurecodemaster/Anime_EDA_APP/README.md

 **Data Transformation:**

    - **Binarization**: Used MultiLabelBinarizer for transforming the `Genres` column into a binary format suitable for machine learning models.
-   - **Label Encoding**: The `Studios` column was encoded using LabelEncoder to convert studio names into a machine-readable numeric format.
+   - **Label Encoding**: The `Studios` column was encoded using LabelEncoder to convert studio names into a machine readable numeric format.

 ## Algorithm Description